 Being small will give Oranj a leg up in their ability to iterate and bring more innovative features and functionality to market quicker than their larger peers.
 This is "The Innovator's Dilemma," which says that the larger and more successful a company becomes, the less ability and opportunity it has to develop innovative products.

 Oranj needs to grab every advantage possible, since the competition is not sitting still.
 Another small player, Marstone, has made splashes in the news by partnering with Pershing and Fiserv.
-Name recognition is important when fighting for market share in a crowded field.
-A lot of clients will not look past the three or four names they know when choosing a vendor.
+These deals will not only provide Marstone with a pipeline of prospects, but also added name recognition.
+This is important when fighting for market share in a crowded field since many clients will not look past the three or four names they know when choosing a vendor.

-This deal will generate some buzz, but they will require a coordinated marketing campaign going forward to keep them at top of mind with advisors.
+This deal will generate some buzz, but Oranj will require a coordinated marketing campaign going forward to keep them at top of mind with advisors.

 While most of their platform functionality is similar to their competition, Oranj takes a 'more is better' approach when it comes to data aggregation technology.
 Every other vendor I have spoken to uses a single data aggregation technology, but Oranj uses three: Yodlee (owned by Envestnet), Quovo and ByAllAccounts (owned by Morningstar).